 17 Oct 2019

-The concept of using organic SEO for law firms to build up awareness is increasingly well-established.
-Legal content writers can produce blogs, news and other content that can build up awareness of your firm, speak to the needs of clients, tell your story in a compelling way and build up interest.
+The concept of using organic SEO for firms to build up awareness is increasingly well-established.
+Content writers can produce blogs, news and other content that can build up awareness of your firm, speak to the needs of clients, tell your story in a compelling way and build up interest.

 Once the attention of potential clients has been established, they will seek to consume more of your content, passing from the awareness phase through the consideration stage and, it is hoped, to the final buyer stage.